iot-salzburg/reproducible-research-with-gpu-jupyter/README.md

 **Key Considerations:**

-- **Use the exact image provided by the experiment's authors** to ensure a **fully consistent computational environment**.
+- **Use the exact image provided only by the experiment's authors (for security reasons)** to ensure a **fully consistent computational environment**.
-- The example image `cschranz/reproducible-research-with-gpu-jupyter:v1.0` demonstrates a reproducible setup, but this should be replaced with the actual image reference from the research publication.
+- The example image `cschranz/reproducible-research-with-gpu-jupyter:v1.0` demonstrates a reproducible setup for this repository, but this should be replaced with the actual image reference from the research publication.
 - **No additional dependencies need to be installed**—the environment is already pre-configured within the container.

 This approach ensures that **any researcher can replicate the original computational setup** with minimal effort, making deep learning research more accessible, reliable, and reproducible.